Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: Additional experimental details

 \end{itemize}

-\subsection{Experiments in section 4}
+\subsection{Experiments in Section~\ref{revisitChebnet}}

+\textbf{Setting.} We use three citation graphs: Cora, Citeseer, and Pubmed~\cite{sen2008collective,yang2016revisiting}.
+For dataset splitting, we apply the standard fixed training/validation/testing split~\cite{yang2016revisiting} with 20 nodes per class for training, 500 nodes for validation, and 1,000 nodes for testing.
+We report the mean results over 10 runs for each model.

-\textbf{Setting.} For ChebNet, we set the hidden units as 32 for the propagation steps $K=2$ and set the hidden units as 16 for the propagation steps $K=10$ and use 2 convolutional layers.
+For ChebNet, we set the hidden units as 32 for the propagation steps $K=2$ and set the hidden units as 16 for the propagation steps $K=10$ and use 2 convolutional layers.
 For GCN, we use 2 convolutional layers with 64 hidden units.
 For GPR-GNN and BernNet, we use 2-layer MLP with 64 hidden units and set the propagation steps $K=10$.
-Following the released code, we use PPR to initialize the coefficients $w_k$'s with $\alpha=0.1$ for GPR-GNN, and initialized $w_k=1.0$ for BernNet.
-For ChebBase, we also utilize 2-layer MLP with 64 hidden units and set the propagation steps $K=10$ like GPR-GNN and BernNet. we set $w_0=1.0$, $w_k=0.0$ for $k \ne 0$ to initialize the Chebyshev coefficients, corresponding to an initial state with no feature propagation.
+Following the released code, we use PPR to initialize the coefficients $w_k$ with $\alpha=0.1$ for GPR-GNN, and initialize $w_k=1.0$ for $k=0,\cdots, K$ for BernNet.
+For ChebBase, we also utilize 2-layer MLP with 64 hidden units and set the propagation steps $K=10$ as the same as GPR-GNN and BernNet. we set $w_0=1.0$, $w_k=0.0$ for $k \ne 0$ to initialize the Chebyshev coefficients for ChebBase, corresponding to an initial state with no feature propagation.
 For other hyperparameter tuning, we set the learning rate as 0.01, optimize weight decay over $\{0.0005,0.05\}$ and dropout over ${0.5,0.8}$ for all models.

 Our setup ensures that each model's parameters are as exact as possible for fairness in comparison.
 Table~\ref{tb:param} displays the number of parameters for each method on the Cora dataset, with the $K$ for ChebNet indicated by the numbers in parentheses.
 We can observe that the number of parameters for each model is close to 100k.
 Note that with $K=10$, ChebNet's hidden units are already equivalent to 16, and if we keep reducing them, the results will deteriorate.